101 Cooking For Two

 Uncooked roll of breadfast sausage and pile of Italian sausage

-• Prepare a sheet pan baking tray with a coat of PAM cooking spray, aluminum foil, or parchment paper to prevent sticking.
+• Prep a rimmed baking tray with PAM spray, foil, or parchment paper.

 spraying baking tray with PAM